iamdonovan/iamdonovan.github.io/_sources/teaching/egm703/practicals/week5.rst

 a result of the heavy flooding of the Tittabawassee and Tobacco Rivers.

-After the dam failed, the floodwater overtopped the `Sanford Dam <https://en.wikipedia.org/wiki/Sanford_Lake>`__ further downstream, causing extensive flooding along the Tittabawassee Rivers that can be seen in the 20 May Landsat image.
+After the dam failed, the floodwater overtopped the `Sanford Dam <https://en.wikipedia.org/wiki/Sanford_Lake>`__ further downstream, causing extensive flooding along the Tittabawassee River that can be seen in the 20 May Landsat image.

 The red features in the difference image, then, are a result of an *increase* in backscatter between the two SAR